mattthughes/FootballSafety/Testing.md

 - I will be making sure the video doesn't autoplay and is muted to start with to follow best practices.
 - I will make sure github will be finding the error page I created for the website compared to the usual github error page that is usually displayed.
 - Doing the above steps will make sure each element is responive and is working as intended.
+- All elements will be tested using Internet explorer, Google Chrome and Firefox

 ### Testing Results